 Stir for about a minute over low heat and make sure the butter and flour are well mixed.
 This is called a roux, which can be used to thicken other sauces as well.
 It can be cooked longer to make a brown roux, but for a white sauce you will need a white roux.
 (Many recipes tell you to cook until the roux until it no longer tastes like raw flour, but I have never needed to taste the roux.)

-Now you add all the hot (!) milk at once.
+Now you add all the milk at once (either hot or cold, both will work).
 Be brave, just keep pouring quickly.

 Once you’ve added all of the milk, whisk energetically until there are no more lumps.
 This should be very easy.

 Increase to medium heat and keep stirring constantly until the white sauce has the desired thickness, making sure to scrape along the bottom while stirring so the sauce doesn’t stick and burn.
+(This step is a lot quicker if you used hot milk.)
 Turn off the heat as soon as it has the desired thickness.
 You may need to lower the heat if it starts to boil too vigorously.

 You can now season the white sauce to taste with salt, and if you like also with freshly ground white pepper and/or freshly ground nutmeg.